Environmental impact of pharmaceuticals and personal care products: Safe disposal

 The intent of the recommended practices is that the chemicals would be separated from the open environment, especially water bodies, long enough for them to naturally break down.

 When these substances find their way into water, it is much more difficult to deal with them.
-Water treatment facilities use different processes in order to minimize or fully eliminate these pollutants.
+Water treatment facilities use different processes in order to minimize or eliminate these pollutants.
 This is done by using sorption where suspended solids are removed by sedimentation.
 Another method used is biodegradation, and through this method microorganisms, such as bacteria and fungi, feed on or break down these pollutants thus eliminating them from the contaminated media.